 - Entrance Hole: 1.5 inches (1.56 inches for mountain bluebirds)

-- Entrance Height: 6-10 inches above the house floor
+- Entrance Height: 6 to 10 inches above the house floor

-- Interior Floor Space: 5x5 inches to accommodate broods of 5-8 chicks
+- Interior Floor Space: 5-by-5 inches to accommodate broods of five to eight chicks

-- Total Height: 8-12 inches with the back slightly higher to shed water
+- Total Height: 8 to 12 inches with the back slightly higher to shed water

-There are different design options that are serviceable for bluebirds, including rectangular houses, sloped patterns, round cavities, and houses with either front or side panels that open for easy monitoring.
-Any of these houses is ideal for nesting bluebirds, so long as the house is constructed with their needs in mind and positioned to keep them safe from predators.
+Different design options are serviceable for bluebirds, including rectangular houses, sloped patterns, round cavities, and houses with either front or side panels that open for easy monitoring.
+Any of these houses are ideal for nesting bluebirds, so long as the house is constructed with their needs in mind and positioned to keep them safe from predators.

 Free Bluebird House Plans